 The Good Business Charter is an initiative of the Good Business Foundation, a charity registered in England and Wales.
-The CBI (Confederation of British Industry) and the TUC (Trades Union Congress) both have trustee representation on the board of the Good Business Foundation to ensure that the voices of business and employees are heard.
+The Good Business Charter team work closely with the TUC (Trades Union Congress), IoD (Institute of Directors) and FSB (Federation of Small Businesses) among others to ensure that the voices of both businesses and workers are heard.

-Simon Fox, previously Chief Executive of Reach plc, the company that owns the Daily Mirror, Express and Star newspapers, is chairing the board of trustees.
+Simon FoxSimon Fox, previously Chief Executive of Reach plc, the company that owns the Daily Mirror, Express and Star newspapers, is chairing the board of trustees.

-Tim Sharp is a Senior Policy Officer at the TUC with responsibility for its work on employment rights.
+Tim SharpOur TUC trustee representative is Tim Sharp who is a Senior Policy Officer with responsibility for its work on employment rights.

-Miatta Fahnbulleh, Chief Executive at the New Economics Foundation, a charity which seeks to transform the economy so it works for people and planet, is also a trustee.
+Miatta FahnbullehMiatta Fahnbulleh, Chief Executive at the New Economics Foundation, a charity which seeks to transform the economy so it works for people and planet, is also a trustee.

 Julian RicherThe Good Business Charter was the idea of Julian Richer who is the initial funder and a trustee of the Good Business Foundation also.